A Disturbing Twinkie That Has, So Far, Defied Science

 "When there's no desserts in the house, you get desperate," says Purrington, who went down to the basement and retrieved the old box of snack cakes, fulling intending to enjoy several.

-He busted out the Twinkies now, instead of waiting a couple more years, in part because he was "just so bored, with the pandemic," explains Purrington.
+He busted out the Twinkies now, instead of waiting a couple more years, in part because he was "just so bored, with the pandemic," Purrington says.
 "It's terrible, but it just is mind-numbing after a while."

-Like many people, Purrington believed Twinkles are basically immortal, although the official shelf life is 45 days.
-He removed a Twinkie from the box, unwrapped it—it looked fine--and took a bite.
+Like many people, Purrington believed Twinkies are basically immortal, although the official shelf life is 45 days.
+He removed a Twinkie from the box, unwrapped it — it looked fine — and took a bite.
 Then he retched.

-"It tasted like old sock," says Purrington.
+"It tasted like old sock," Purrington says.
 "Not that I've ever eaten old sock."

 That's when he examined the other Twinkies.
 Two looked weird.
 One had a dark-colored blemish the size of a quarter.
-The other Twinkie was completely transformed--it was gray, shrunken, and wrinkly, like a dried Morrel mushroom.
+The other Twinkie was completely transformed — it was gray, shrunken and wrinkly, like a dried morel mushroom.

 He posted photos on Twitter, and they caught the attention of two scientists: Brian Lovett and Matt Kasson, who study fungi at West Virginia University in Morgantown.